29/04/2026

 Ans.
 The poetess is going to Cochin airport in the morning of

 last Friday.
-She is going in a car.
-The poetess’s mother is also sitting beside
+She is going in the car.
+Her mother is also sitting beside

 her.
 Her mother looks very old and weak.